x64dbg/docs/commands/breakpoints-conditional/SetBreakpointCondition.md

 # SetBreakpointCondition[,bpcond,bpcnd]

-Set the breakpoint condition.
+Sets the software breakpoint condition.
 When this condition is set, it is evaluated every time the breakpoint hits and the debugger would stop only if condition is not 0.

 ## arguments